cjbarrie/CTA-ED-AMW/02-sent-analysis/02-sent-analysis.md

 ## Introduction

-In this tutorial, you will learn how to summarize, aggregate, and analyze text in R:
+In this tutorial, you will learn how to:

-* How to use dictionary-based techniques to analyze text
+* Use dictionary-based techniques to analyze text
-* How to use common sentiment dictionaries
+* Use common sentiment dictionaries
-* How to build domain-specific dictionaries
+* Apply more advanced sentiment analysis techniques, e.g., accounting for "valence shifters."

 ## Setup